Lee Adama: New Caprica and the Second Exodus

 Shortly before the Roslin-vs.-Baltar presidential election, the fleet discovers a somewhat habitable planet inside of a nebula, presumably safe from Cylon discovery, which is named New Caprica.
 After Gaius Baltar wins the presidential election, he orders the establishment of permanent settlements on the planet.
 The Galactica and Pegasus begin a monotonous orbital defense patrol.

-Months later, Lee and Kara Thrace both get drunk at a party celebrating the ceremonial first shovelful of earth being dug on New Caprica.
-They make love, declare their love for one another, and fall asleep together; however, Kara wakes first and leaves.
+Months later, at a party commemorating the ceremonial groundbreaking on New Caprica, Lee and Kara Thrace both become inebriated.
+During the celebration, they express their love for each other, make love, and subsequently fall asleep together.
+However, Kara wakes up first and departs.
 When Lee wakes and returns to the settlement he finds Kara has married Samuel Anders.
 This betrayal causes a lot of bad feeling between Adama and Thrace.
 He takes to overeating and puts on a lot of weight; he also marries his new first officer, Anastasia Dualla, now a Lieutenant Junior Grade.

 Eight months later the Cylons find New Caprica, and take control over the colonists.
 With only a skeleton crew manning his ship, Lee is forced to flee with the rest of the fleet hoping to return again to fight off the Cylons and save the civilian population.